C-D-Lewis/rolling-stock-api/README.md

 # rolling-stock-api

-Full-stack project modelling management of railway inventory.
+Full-stack project modelling management of railway stock inventory.

 * `database` - Scripts and tools for MongoDB database.

-* `service` - Server managing CRUD API using Express.
+* `service` - Server managing CRUD API using Express and schema-checked endpoints.

 * `openapi` - OpenAPI spec components describing the API.

-* `dashboard` - Dashboard application using React to manage database entries.
+* `dashboard` - Dashboard application using React and Webpack to manage database entries.